Uncovering The History of Pattyn Products

 Despite the possible designer’s prominence and the firm’s recognition among collectors and museums, little is truly known about the Mo-Town company responsible for producing many of these remarkable lamp designs.

-The company maintained its main store at 11840 Harper Avenue and branch plant at 11808 Harper Avenue as of 1946 (The Directory 208) but it's not known if the company was always based at these addresses.
-Pierre and his brother Julian were charged in 1946 with failure to pay property taxes assessed on the location at 11840 Harper Avenue by the city of Detroit (Proceedings 915).
-Pattyn later moved to a location at 8026 Kercheval St (Modern Products Corporation 75), then to a location in Cadillac Tower at 65 Cadillac Square in July 1950 (Modern Products Corporation 167), and finally to a location at 1349 East Milwaukee Ave (“Modern Products Corp., Bankrupt” 28).
-It seems their location at Kercheval St might have only been an office and their primary manufacturing was relocated to East Milwaukee Ave after the company left their location on Harper Ave.
+Pierre and his brother Julian were charged years later with failure to pay property taxes assessed on the location at 11840 Harper Avenue in 1946 by the city of Detroit (Proceedings 915).
+The company moved to a location at 8026 Kercheval St (Modern Products Corporation 75), then to a location in Cadillac Tower at 65 Cadillac Square in July 1950 (Modern Products Corporation 167), and finally to a location at 1349 East Milwaukee Ave (“Modern Products Corp., Bankrupt” 28).

 Likely in an effort to diversify the business, Pattyn began experimenting with other inventions, most notably games and electronic musical instruments.
 Most of the patents held by Pattyn are related to several of his musical inventions.
 It was during these efforts in 1951 while Pierre was in the process of manufacturing a new type of instrument, he was arrested and charged with unlawful stock sales.
 A flood of investors angry about the slow timeline to roll out the new instrument brought the issue to the prosecutors office (“Broker-Inventor Held” 7).